 I’m determined to find healthy, easy snacks that they can get themselves.

-These days we’re all living on top of each other, social distancing and staying at home all the freaking time.
+It’s especially difficult on the days when it feels like we’re all living on top of each other, what with social distancing home schooling.

 And there seems to be something about that that makes my kids want to eat, every second of the day.